-Some women choose to use a midwife to aid in their pregnancy.
-Midwives are known for their patience and empathy, and for providing one-on-one emotional and educational support.
-A certified nurse-midwife is an advanced nurse-practitioner.
+Some women choose to use a midwife to aid in their healthy pregnancy and childbirth.
+Midwives are known for their patience and empathy, and for providing one-on-one emotional and educational support during labor and delivery.
+A certified nurse-midwife is an advanced nurse practitioner.

 All certified nurse-midwives at Scripps are: